Monitor your agents with signals

 | **Response Quality** | Whether the agent's response is accurate, complete, and directly addresses the user's request. |

 * **Inference model**: The LLM to use for scoring.
-[Serverless Inference](/inference/) is the recommended default when available.
+[Serverless Inference](/inference/) is the default; CoreWeave Serverless Inference consumes credits from your W\&B account.

-* **Sample rate**: For high-traffic agents, set a sample rate to score a fraction of turns instead of every turn and reduce cost.
+* **Sample rate**: For high-traffic agents, lower the sample rate to score a fraction of matching turns instead of every turn and reduce cost.

 ## Manage and edit signals

-Select **Manage signals** to open a drawer that lists all active signals for the project.
+If you have at least one created signal, select the active signals button in the toolbar—labeled with the number of active signals, such as **1 active signals**—to open a drawer that lists all active signals for the project.
 From there you can toggle signals on or off, delete them, or edit any signal.
-The editor shows the same fields as **+ New signal**.
+The editor shows the same configuration fields as a custom signal.

 ## Troubleshoot signals